 Recent research suggests that eczema is an autoimmune disease, in which your body’s immune system confuses healthy skin cells with dangerous invaders and attacks, resulting in bumpy, red, itchy, painful sores and rashes that often ooze and sometimes even bleed.
 It is in large part an allergic disease – all eczema patients test positive for allergies, and 80% have elevated levels of IgE, an allergic antibody – which is why until you address the problems that are causing it (i.e. the allergens that trigger the flare-ups), no amount of creams or medications will solve the problem.
 (1, 2, 3)

-While there are many external triggers, such as pollen, cleaning and laundry products, and even hot showers or stress, one of the largest affecting factors that cause outbreaks are certain foods.
-Inflammatory foods, common food allergens, and the resulting gut dysfunction those foods cause will put sufferers in a nearly constant state of outbreak.
+While there are many external triggers, such as pollen, cleaning and laundry products, and even hot showers or stress, one of the largest factors that cause outbreaks is certain foods.
+Inflammatory foods, common food allergens, and the resulting gut dysfunction caused by those foods will put sufferers in a nearly constant state of outbreak.
 (4, 5, 6, 7, 8)

 What is Hanna’s Diet